 With this newfound belief in myself as a writer, I visited the second graders and shared my writing process.
 I showed them how messy writing is and how I use graphic organizers to plan out my work.
 I explained how I revise and revise again using different colored pens and sticky notes.
 I even admitted that I often have to walk around and frequently write standing up.
 I even confessed that I am not so good at sitting still and that I have green putty at my desk to help me concentrate.

 After telling them about Nick Springer, a wheelchair rugby player, quad-amputee and the subject of my first book, one boy raised his hand and asked how Nick could catch or throw a ball without hands.
 I said, “I think we need to shift our perspective here.
-I need you to not look at Nick’s disability, but how he is exceptional.
-I need you to think about how he can do things in exceptional ways.”
+I need you to not just look at Nick’s disability but to think about how he can do things in exceptional ways.”
 A hand then popped up from a girl in the front row and she demonstrated how Nick could use his elbows and residual limbs to throw or catch the ball.
 Then, more hands shot up and the students started shouting out ways they thought Nick could do anything from playing wheelchair rugby to driving.

 In the end the visit exceeded my expectations because I was able to tell the truth about my writing process while sharing the awesome stories of athletes I have met who play adaptive sports.
 And, to my surprise by telling the truth about my messy writing process, I was able to validate the writing experience of those students who learn differently.
 Overall, it was a great visit, and to be honest I hope to do more in the future.
 Until then, I will keep working on telling the amazing true stories of athletes who redefine the possible.